-During 2016, 20-25% of patients using Optune were beneficiaries under the Medicare fee-for-service program.
+In 2017, approximately 20-25% of patients using Optune in the United States were beneficiaries under the Medicare fee-for-service program.
 Failure to secure coverage and adequate payment from Medicare would reduce our revenues and may also affect the coverage and payment decisions of other third-party payers in the United States.

 Medicare has the authority to issue national coverage determinations or to defer coverage decisions to its regional Medicare Administrative Contractors ("MACs").
 Medicare has not issued a national coverage determination for Optune.
-The four MACs that currently administer the durable medical equipment benefit for Medicare ("MACs") have each issued local coverage determination policies stating that Optune is not reasonable and necessary for the treatment of recurrent GBM.
-Medicare is in the process of consolidating the administration of the four DME MAC jurisdictions under just two contractors, which may negatively affect our ability to petition individual medical policy decision-makers at the MACs for coverage.
+The two MACs that currently administer the durable medical equipment benefit for MACs have each issued local coverage determination policies stating that Optune is not reasonable and necessary for the treatment of recurrent GBM.
+The fact that only two MACs administer the entire DME program may negatively affect our ability to petition individual medical policy decision-makers at the MACs for coverage.
 The continuing absence of a positive coverage determination from Medicare or the DME MACs would materially affect our future revenues.